ZaloznikV/Project-1-ZaloznikV/README.md

 # Project 1: Web scraping and basic summarization

-The goal of this Project is to extract posts from the RTVSlo.si or 24ur.com, related to "koronavirus" keyword and visualize data.
+The goal of this Project was to extract posts from the RTVSlo.si or 24ur.com, related to "koronavirus" keyword and visualize data.

 ## Environment setup.
-More detailed instructioins are in notebook but basic commands for environment setup after installing conda are:
+You can find more detailed instructions in the Jupyter Notebook while the basic commands for environment setup after installing conda are:

 - conda create --name <your_env_name>
 - conda activate <your_env_name>